UnofficialCrusaderPatch/UnofficialCrusaderPatch-wiki/Targeting-Type.md

 | Any | Attacks the next enemy in the player list |
 | Player | Always attacks the next enemy player in the list, otherwise the closest enemy AI. |

-Weighting formula for the "Balanced" targeting type:
+An AI with the "Balanced" targeting type will attack the enemy with the lowest calculated weighting value according to the following formula:
 `weight = (target's gold) / 100 + (power of target's army) + (target's available peasants) + 2 * (distance to target)`

 The army power of a player is the sum of all of their units' [power values](https://github.com/Sh0wdown/UnofficialCrusaderPatch/wiki/Unit-Power-Table).